davig3t3/Sudoku/README.md

 The function resolver() is the main part of the Sudoku solver.
 The function uses a backtracking approach to find the solution.
 The function uses a for loop to iterate through each element in the matrix.
 If the element is zero, which means it is empty, the function tries all the numbers from 1 to 9 in that position until it finds a valid number using the es_valido() function.
 If it does not find a valid number, it returns False.
 If it finds a valid number, it adds it to the matrix and recursively calls the resolver() function to continue with the next element.
 If a solution is found, the function returns True.

 The main() function is the main function of the code.
 In this function, the Sudoku matrix is initialized as a list of 81 elements, the resolver() function is called to find the solution, and the imprimir_sudoku() function is called to print the solved matrix.

+## Coding time

+Using the Pomodoro technique to complete this exercise, the total time invested was 10 hours due to its complexity.

 ## Conclusion